-After the tornados in Oklahoma and the start of wildfires & floods in Colorado, pet owners are realizing that being prepared for an emergency includes more than just thinking about themselves and their kids… their fur babies also need to be taken into consideration.
+After the flooding in Texas & Florida and the start of wildfires & floods in Colorado, pet owners are realizing that being prepared for an emergency includes more than just thinking about themselves and their kids… their fur babies also need to be taken into consideration.

 Disaster Preparation for your Pets

 1. Microchip your pets and make sure your microchip registration is up to date!

 It normally costs about $25 and is well worth it for your peace of mind.
 I thought since my rescue dog was microchipped that everything was ready..
 I was wrong!
 I needed to register the number that the rescue organization had given me and provide them with my name, address, email and a couple of alternate phone numbers.
 You can register with PetLink.net

 2. Keep a collar and tag on all cats and dogs even those that normally stay indoors as during a natural disaster they will most likely find a way to get out.

 3. Plan a pet-friendly place to stay

 Search in advance for out-of-area pet-friendly hotels or boarding facilities, or make a housing exchange agreement with an out-of-area friend or relative.
 Never leave your pet behind if you evacuate!

 Exchange pet information, evacuation plans and house keys with a few trusted neighbors or nearby friends or family.
 If you’re caught outside evacuation lines when an evacuation order is issued, your neighbors or friends can evacuate your pets for you.
 This is also where having the emergency decal on the front door or window comes in handy.